biicode/docs/c++/building.rst

 Publish, share and reuse CMake scripts
 --------------------------------------

-Now, biicode works as a CMake dependency manager.
+Now, biicode let's you publish, share and reuse CMake scripts.
 You can reuse other user's CMake macros/functions and apply any content in your CMakeLists.txt.

-Reusing CMake code is as simple as “#including” libraries in C++.
+Reusing CMake code is as simple as “#including” libraries in C++ with biicode.

-Edit your ``CMakeLists.txt`` file and include the cmake file from the block that you want:
+Edit your ``CMakeLists.txt`` file and include the CMake file from the block that you want:

 .. code-block:: cmake